4. Actions: the model

 public void m18(HttpSession session) {

-// Here we set the [container] key in the session
+// here we put the key [container] in the session

 session.setAttribute("container", new Container());